Entanglement and apparent thermality in simulated black holes: Hawking effect in chiral black hole metric

-Using the eigenfunction decomposition defined in Eq.~\eqref{Equation: Eigenfunction Decomposition in Minkowski Space-Time}, the most general solution $\Psi(T,X)$ of the Minkowski space-time Dirac equation can be decomposed into the continuous sum of both the spinor $\Psi_{\tilde{E}_K}(X)$ and charge conjugate spinor $\Phi_{\tilde{E}_K}(X)$ eigenfunctions of the Dirac equation.
+As in the Rindler case, from the eigenfunction decomposition of Eq.~\eqref{Equation: Eigenfunction Decomposition in Minkowski Space-Time}, the most general solution $\Psi(T,X)$ of the Minkowski space-time Dirac equation can be decomposed into a continuous sum of the Dirac equation's spinor $\Psi_{E_K}(X)$ and charge conjugate spinor $\Phi_{E_K}(X)$ eigenfunctions.
 That is,